Planning a trip to Western Norway’s cutest city? Check below for all the best things to do in Bergen!

 • Lysverket

 If you only have time for one, I would say the Rasmus Meyer (Kode 3) was my favorite.
-You can also usually find the Edvard Munch collection here – it was on tour when we visited.
+It focuses on Norwegian artists and has a nice Edvard Munch collection.

 7. Learn more about Bergen’s ties to leprosy